JavierSegoviaCordoba/hubdle/shared/core/MODULE.md

 # Module core

-Set of utilities for `javiersc` plugins and more
+Set of utilities for `javiersc` plugins

 ### Download from MavenCentral